 Another thing about jealousy is that it can be so all-consuming that it can completely blind you to reality.
 People feel jealous of others because they’ve made a value judgment (“Sarah has wealthier parents than I do”) & attached importance to it (“I believe having wealthy parents is significant”).
 In this example, why is having a well-to-do family important to you?
 Additionally, your assumption that so-&-so is better off than you isn’t even true for everyone.
 The Crown Prince of Brunei, for example, would probably think Sarah’s parents were little more than well-dressed vagrants.
 The whole thing is very subjective.

 How about Kate Moss?
 If you compare yourself to her, you might feel bad about yourself.
 She is probably slimmer, more photogenic, more stylish, wealthier etc. However, she has dated a string of men who treated her terribly, & has a slew of paparazzi who follow her everywhere & document her every move.
 This is not to even mention her past battles with drugs.
-If she was actually happy & liked herself, somehow I doubt she would have dated such deadbeats, or consumed drugs so ferociously.
-Hopefully, she is happier these days, though it is almost impossible to know.
+Not such a pretty picture anymore, right?
+No one’s life is perfect!

 So it may be that Sarah’s parents have more money than you, but her father is never around & her mother drinks herself into a coma every night.
 Do you see what I’m getting at?
 No one really knows the true story of anybody else, & it is ridiculous to assume you do.